eliminmax/eambfc/README.md

 * C: C89-style comments (i.e. `/* comment */`, not `// comment`)
 * 80 character maximum per line, regardless of language.
-  * tabs are 4 wide when they apperar.
+  * tabs are 4 wide when they appear.
 * Indentation:
   * General: 4 spaces for indentation, except in the following cases:
     * C: `case`s within `switch` statements are half indented
-    * Makefiles use tabs due to the contraints of the format
+    * Makefiles use tabs due to the constraints of the format
     * Markdown files use 2 spaces due to the constraints of the format
 * C: Open braces are on the same line as the function signature/conditional/etc.
-* C: Multi-line comments should have an asterix at the start of each line
+* C: Multi-line comments should have an asterisk at the start of each line
 * Names:
   * function names and function-like macros are `camelCase`
   * struct names are `PascalCase`.